Frequently Asked Questions

 What does the English program cover?

 Our English program provides instruction in literature, vocabulary, grammar, and writing.
-Students will be assigned both excerpts and full readings of age-appropriate literature along with literature response assignments; vocabulary studies will consist of age-appropriate quarterly vocabulary lists with a variety of exercises, games, and assignments to instill new vocabulary learning; weekly grammar assignments will provide consistent review of grammar and mechanics principles; finally, students will study age-appropriate writing skills, including a yearly research project.
+Students are assigned both excerpts and full readings of age-appropriate literature along with literature response assignments and poetry lessons; vocabulary studies consist of age-appropriate quarterly vocabulary lists, changing every four weeks; weekly grammar assignments will provide consistent review of grammar and mechanics principles; finally, students will study age-appropriate writing skills, including a yearly research project.

 Do you support Common Core State Standards?